 Brian holds a master’s degree in American History from DePaul University and a bachelor’s degree in American history from Northwestern University.

 Brian was previously an associate with Neal, Gerber & Eisenberg LLP.
 Before attending law school, he was a high school teacher at Highland Park High School and Ida Crown Jewish Academy.
 He volunteers as the Director of Grants for the Board of the Evanston School Children’s Clothing Association.
-Brian resides in Evanston with his wife Lindsay and three sons.
+Brian resides in Evanston with his wife Lindsay and their three sons.

 - Northwestern University, B.A.
 American History, 1999